 The dataflow is retrieved through the store procedures GetDatasets.
 These will be taken as the key to building all other artifacts.

-To derive this artifact was used interface named: IDataflowManager.
+To write this artifact was used the interface named: IDataflowManager.

 DataStructures

-The dsd are created on the fly for giving the premise that for each dataset there is one and only one dsd.
-The code is created with the code of the dataflow and the configuration parameter DsdFormat description will be used for the description of the Dataflow.
-For each Dsd is always only one ConceptScheme whose concepts will be taken as described below
+Te DSD are created on the fly and so each dataset has only one DSD.
+The code is created with the code of the dataflow.
+The configuration parameter DsdFormat description will be used for the description of the Dataflow.
+For each DSD there is always only one ConceptScheme and its concepts are taken in the way described below

-To derive this artifact was used interface named: IDsdManager.
+To write this artifact was used the interface named: IDsdManager.

 ConceptScheme

 Also the ConceptScheme are created on the fly, one for each dsd.
-The code consists of the code of Dataflow with the configuration parameter ConceptSchemeFormat description will be used for the description of dsd
+The code is composed by the code of Dataflow with the configuration parameter ConceptSchemeFormat description that will be used for the description of DSD

-The concepts will be so derived:
+The concepts will be writed:

 For dimensions using StoreProcedure: GetDimensions

-For attributes or using StoreProcedure:GetAttributes or these will be read from a file that is in ConfigurationXml\ AttributeConcepts.xml
+For attributes will be read from a file that is in ConfigurationXml\ AttributeConcepts.xml